Russell Tovey: Acting

+Other work

 Tovey is also an author, playwright and screenwriter.
 He has written three plays (all unperformed as of August 2010), and one of his short stories was published in women's magazine Company.
 He also wrote a short film, Victor, and as of August 2010 was seeking funding to produce the picture.

 In 2021, he published, with his friend Robert Diament, the book Talk Art.

+Tovey presents the podcast Talk Art alongside Robert Diament.
+The podcast is about the contemporary art world featuring interviews with artists such as Marina Abramović, Roberta Smith, and Ai Weiwei.

+Russel Tovey appeared as a guest judge on Season 3, Episode 8 of the hit TV show, RuPaul's Drag Race UK.

 Art collecting

-Tovey collects contemporary art, which he got into at the age of 21 when his parents bought him a Tracey Emin print that he admired called Dog Brains.
+Tovey collects contemporary art, which he got into at the age of 21 when his parents bought him a Tracey Emin print that he admired, called Dog Brains.
 Aside from several works by Emin, his collection now also includes works by Wolfgang Tillmans, Jamian Juliano Villani, Shannon Ebner, Rebecca Warren, Joyce Pensato, Amoako Boafo, Walter Price, Louis Fratino, Doron Langberg, Carmen Herrera, Rose Wylie, Toyin Ojih Odutola, Lisa Brice and Matias Faldbakken among others.
 Although he has been buying art since he was in his 20s, he considers himself to have been "properly collecting" since about 2010, with his collection now consisting of over 300 works of art.
 Tovey is passionate about supporting emerging and mid-career artists with his collecting.

 Since 2018, Tovey has hosted a podcast called Talk Art with his friend, the gallerist Robert Diament of Carl Freedman gallery, in which the pair talk to their favourite artists, curators and art enthusiasts.
-In the over 120 episodes, guests have included Ryan Gander, Rose Wylie, Zawe Ashton and Hans Ulrich Obrist.
+In the over 120 episodes, guests have included Ryan Gander, Judy Chicago, Roberta Smith, Ai Weiwei, Marina Abromovic, Rose Wylie, Anthony Cudahy and Ian Lewandowski, Zawe Ashton, Jenna Gribbon, Math Bass, Oscar yi Hou, Doron Langberg, Sharon Stone, Gus Van Sant, Nash Glynn, Hans Ulrich Obrist, and many more.

 In 2019, Tovey guest curated Margate Now, an arts festival based in Margate.
 He has since curated a number of exhibitions for various galleries, as well as a contemporary art auction for Sotheby's.

 Tovey was part of the jury of the 2021 Turner Prize.

 Tovey was appointed the 2022 patron for the Art UK charity.